 Quick Oman Travel Tips

 - Language – Arabic.
-However, with a good education and a strong tourist industry English is widely spoken.
+However, with good education and a strong tourist industry English is widely spoken.

 - Currency: Omani Rial